 CUET (Common University Entrance Test) is the standard undergraduate entrance exam conducted by NTA for admission to 230+ participating universities across India, including 48 central universities such as DU, BHU, JNU, and JMI.

-Start by reviewing the official CUET 2026 syllabus on cuet.nta.nic.Finalising your 5 subject choices based on your target university's requirements, and creating a structured CUET study plan.
-Begin NCERT coverage for your domain subjects immediately and introduce Language and GAT preparation alongside.
+Start by reviewing the official CUET 2027 syllabus and finalising your five subject choices based on your target university's requirements.
+Create a structured CUET study plan, begin NCERT coverage for your domain subjects, and introduce Language and GAT preparation alongside.

-For domain subjects, NCERT is the primary and most essential resource - all CUET domain questions are based on NCERT Class 12 content.
+For domain subjects, NCERT is the primary and most essential resource.
 However, NCERT alone is not enough for exam readiness.
-You must supplement NCERT reading with extensive MCQ practice, CUET PYQs, and full-length mock tests to develop the speed, accuracy, and exam temperament required.
+You must supplement NCERT reading with extensive MCQ practice, CUET PYQs, and full-length mock tests.